|

 Administrator Behavior

 Administrators are expected to behave as any other participant and shall, within their power, maintain the systems and services which facilitate game play.
 This includes maintaining the data systems and resources required to deliver a compelling gaming experience.
-Administrators will also review and decide on resolutions between players which can not be resolved by a GM.
+Administrators will also review and decide on resolutions between players which are unable to be resolved by a GM.

 Summary

-In short, Fulda Gap is meant to be a combat-oriented role playing region where participants, even though they may be in competition, cooperate to build a community all participants can play in and enjoy.
+In short, Fulda Gap is meant to be a combat oriented region where participants, even though they may be in competition, cooperate to build a community all participants can play in and enjoy.